aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

     5. FSI_MSPE_folds.csv : Mean Square Prediction Error in 30 folds by the FSI model using the best bandwidth above.

-7) To run the computations for the table 5 in the paper run the codes in the script 'Table5_computation.R', that sources the function 'frechet_Rsquared.R'.
+7) To run the computations for the table 5 in the paper run the codes in the script 'Table5_computation.R'.
+It sources the function 'frechet_Rsquared.R'.
+The inputs are:

+    1. Countries_FSI.csv
+    2. X_centerscale.csv
+    3. quant_all.csv

+    4. LF_HDI_BW.csv
+    5. LF_HCE_BW.csv
+    6. LF_GDPC_BW.csv
+    7. LF_IM_BW.csv
+    8. LF_CO2E_BW.csv
+    9. FSI_bw.csv
+    10. Theta_Hat.csv

+    11. GF_folds.csv
+    12. LF_HDI_folds.csv
+    13. LF_HCE_folds.csv
+    14. LF_GDPC_folds.csv
+    15. LF_IM_folds.csv
+    16. LF_CO2E_folds.csv

+    17. FSI_MSPE_folds.csv

+Outputs: This script does not produce outputs to be saved for further use.
+It is used to compute the numbers in table 5 of the paper.

 8) To generate the figures 7 - 10 in the paper run the codes in the script 'Plots.R'.